 The price of platinum has fluctuated greatly in recent years.
-It has sold as high as one hundred and twenty-five dollars an ounce and in 1934 was selling at thirty-four dollars per ounce, with palladium at about twenty-three dollars and fifty cents per ounce-while the market price of gold was thirty-five dollars per troy ounce.
+It has sold as high as one hundred and fifty-five dollars an ounce.
+Today it is selling at approximately thirty-five dollars per ounce, with palladium at about twenty-three dollars and fifty cents per ounce-while the market price of gold is about thirty-five dollars per troy ounce.